larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 --- abstract

-The IETF will treat people with kindness and grace, but not endless patience.
+The IETF community will treat people with kindness and grace, but not endless patience.

-This memo describes the moderation of disruptive participation across the IETF's various contribution channels.
-It establishes guardrails for moderation and a moderator team.
+This memo describes the moderation of disruptive participation across the IETF's various public contribution channels and discussion fora.
+It establishes guardrails
+for moderation and a moderator team.
 That team will develop a uniform set of guidelines and facilitate their consistent implementation with chairs and administrators.